wp-plugins/images-thumbnail-sliderv1/readme.txt

 4.You can add this slider to your wordpress page/post by adding this shortcode to [print_thumbnail_slider]

-oR you can add this to your theme by adding this code echo do_shortcode('[print_thumbnail_slider]'); to your theme
+OR you can add this to your theme by adding this code echo do_shortcode('[print_thumbnail_slider]'); to your theme

-== Frequently asked questions ==

-1.How to use ?

-For More info use readme installation and usage notes.

-== License ==

-This plugin is free for everyone!
-Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
-But you can make some donations if you realy find it useful.

 == Screenshots ==

 1. Slider Setting
 2. Manage Images
 3. Preview Slider
 4. Thumbnail Slider Pro version

+== License ==

+This plugin is free for everyone!
+Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
+But you can make some donations if you realy find it useful.

 == Changelog ==